-A bidder may not submit two different county-level bids (respectively, CMA-level bids) for the same county (respectively, the same CMA) at the same price.
+A bidder may not submit two different bids for the same county at the same price.
 For example, the bidder cannot submit a bid for 2 blocks of county A and a bid for 0 blocks of county A both at the same price.

-In any round after Round 1, a bidder bidding at the county level for a given county can either bid to maintain its demand at the round's clock price or bid to change (i.e., reduce or increase) its demand at any price associated with the round.
+In any round after Round 1, a bidder can either bid to maintain its demand at the round's clock price or bid to change (i.e., reduce or increase) its demand at any price associated with the round.